-Engineering Degree Minors
+Engineering Minors

-You must be registered in the B.Eng. program to take either of the Engineering Minor programs.
-Declaration of these minors must be done prior to entering Semester 6 [Regular] or Semester 7 [Coop] because ENGG3100 and your final design project (ENGG41X) will require the application of both your minor and major programs.
-In addition, you must notify the course instructor of ENGG3100 and your final design (41X) advisor that you are enrolled in an Engineering Minor within the first week of classes.
+You must be registered in the B.Eng. program to add either of the Engineering Minors.
+Declaration of these Minors must be done prior to entering Semester 6 [Regular] or Semester 7 [Coop] because ENGG\3100 and your final design project (ENGG\41X) will require the application of both your Major and Minor programs.
+In addition, you must notify the course instructor of ENGG\3100 and your final design (41X) advisor that you are enrolled in an Engineering Minor within the first week of classes.

-Courses that you take for the minors will be counted towards the appropriate elective areas in your major program.
+Courses that you take for the Minors will be counted towards the appropriate elective areas in your Major program.